 Medical devices are the key to the survival of millions of people.

-NovoSorb BTM (Biodegradable Temporising Matrix) was invented and developed by PolyNovo using polymer technology originating from CSIRO (Commonwealth Science Industry Research Organisation).
+NovoSorb BTM (Biodegradable Temporizing Matrix) was invented and developed by PolyNovo using polymer technology originating from CSIRO (Commonwealth Science Industry Research Organization).
 CSIRO’s Biomaterials Team invented and assigned to PolyNovo a unique range of synthetic absorbable polymers for use in biomedical applications.
 PolyNovo has subsequently augmented this with further patents directed to absorbable polymers.

 Following the 2002 terrorist bombings in Bali many survivors were airlifted to Australia for treatment, some with significant burns.
-It became apparent that an alternative dermal substitute was required one of synthetic origin, in order to treat the kinds of delayed and colonised wounds the survivors suffered.
+It became apparent that an alternative dermal substitute was required, one of synthetic origin, in order to treat the kinds of delayed and colonized wounds the survivors suffered.

 The NovoSorb polymer is the driving technology behind PolyNovo’s next generation of novel medical devices currently in development.
 These devices will bring clinical advances to multiple surgical applications such as hernia repair and breast reconstruction.
 Further details can be found here.